alastairmoody-madeye/Engineering-Ladders/Delivery-Engineer.md

 ![System Dimensions](charts/Layr-Engineering-Path-DE1.png "Delivery Engineer 1")

-* **Adopts**: actively learns and adopts the project management methodologies and tools defined by the team
+* **Adopts**: actively learns and adopts the technology and tools defined by the team for the system
-* **Enhances**: updates and enhances project plans for single components of the platform
+* **Enhances**: successfully pushes new features and bug fixes to improve and extend the system
 * **Learns**: quickly learns from others and consistently steps up when it is required
-* **Follows**: follows the team processes, collecting data to help the team deliver as efficiently as possible
+* **Follows**: follows the team processes, delivering a consistent flow of features to system
-* **Subsystem**: makes an impact on one or more product / platform subsystems
+* **Sub Team**: makes an impact on individuals within a team but not the entire team

 ## DE2 - Delivery Engineer 2

 ![System Dimensions](charts/Layr-Engineering-Path-DE2.png "Delivery Engineer 2")

-* **Adopts**: actively learns and adopts the project management methodologies and tools defined by the team
+* **Adopts**: actively learns and adopts the technology and tools defined by the team for the system
-* **Designs**: designs project plans for new initiatives and sets up processes to successfully manage the project
+* **Designs**: designs and implements medium to large size features while reducing the system's tech debt
 * **Supports**: proactively supports other team members and helps them to be successful
-* **Enforces**: enforces the team processes and data collection, making sure everybody understands the benefits and trade-offs
+* **Enforces**: enforces the team processes, making sure everybody understands the benefits and trade-offs
 * **One Team**: makes an impact on one or more product / platform subsystems

 ## DE3 - Delivery Engineer 3

 ![System Dimensions](charts/Layr-Engineering-Path-DE3.png "Delivery Engineer 3)

-* **Specializes**: is the go-to person for the requirements of one or more product / platform features
+* **Specializes**: is the go-to person for one or more technologies used in the system and takes initiative to learn new ones
-* **Designs**: designs project plans for new initiatives and sets up processes to successfully manage the project
+* **Designs**: designs and implements medium to large size features while reducing the system's tech debt
 * **Mentors**: mentors others to accelerate their career-growth and encourages them to participate
 * **Challenges**: challenges the team processes, looking for ways to improve them
 * **Many Teams**: makes an impact on the whole team, not just on specific parts of it